bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     . . . .
     num_boot_tries=0

-Next, we need to create a few boot scripts that perform Seagate Central specific tasks.
+Next, we need to create some boot scripts that perform Seagate Central specific tasks.

 Most notably we need to reset the "num_boot_tries" u-boot variable back to zero on each boot.
 This variable is incremented by u-boot each time the unit tries to boot up.
-If it reaches "4" then u-boot assumes that the kernel on a particular partition was not able to boot and it will switch to trying to boot up the kernel and operating systems on the backup set of paritions.
+If it reaches "4" then u-boot assumes that the kernel on a particular partition was not able to boot and it will switch to trying to boot up the kernel and operating systems on the backup set of partitions.

 The script also commands the LED status light to turn solid green and sets the network interrupt CPU affinity to CPU 1, which our testing showed will slightly